 Endoscopic mucosal resection (EMR) means removing abnormal areas in the lining of the stomach.
-Find out how you have this surgery for very early cancer.

 Your doctor uses a long flexible tube (endoscope) with a tiny camera and light on the end to look inside your stomach.
 Then they remove the abnormal area by passing special instruments through the tube.

 This type of surgery is for people who have a very early stage cancer that’s small and within the inner layers of the stomach (the mucosa).

 You have the procedure in the endoscopy unit in hospital.
 You probably had an endoscopy as one of the tests to diagnose the cancer.
 The preparation for an EMR is the same as for an endoscopy.

 Your doctor will explain what they are going to do and you’ll sign a consent form.
 This is a good time to ask any questions you might have.

 Before the procedure

 When you arrive, the nurse might ask you to go into a cubicle to change into a hospital gown.